Why Is It a Noxious Weed?

 Cultivation and establishing competitive pasture species, forest trees, or other crops help resist gorse invasions as well as other weeds.

 Goats are a cost effective control method for gorse seedlings.
 Chickens eat gorse seeds, and through the digestion process the seeds are destroyed.
-The gorse weevil (Apion ulicis) was released in Washington in the mid-1960's.

 For More Information